 Non-Alcoholic Fatty Liver Disease (NAFLD/NASH)

-Non-Alcoholic Steatohepatitis (NASH) is the most extreme form of NAFLD, and is a major cause of cirrhosis of the liver.
+Non-Alcoholic Steatohepatitis (NASH) is the most extreme form of NAFLD, and is a major cause of cirrhosis of the liver and liver cancer.

 According to P&S Market Research, as of March 2017, more than 50 potential therapeutic candidates were in the pipeline.
 Certain factors - including unknown etiology, complex patho-physiology, and high treatment costs - make understanding how associated nuclear receptors respond and react key to further development.